Materevolve Textile x Ocean Connector Project

-This Friday, September 27, 2024, set sail with us to build community and solutions at the intersection of textile sustainability and oceans.
+Join us in building community and solutions at the intersection of textile sustainability and oceans!

 Activities include facilitated networking, expert presentations, demonstrations of marine research techniques, and more.

-You will learn how microfiber pollution is measured, what we know about the potential sources and pathways for fiber pollution in our region, and key upcoming ways to get involved in furthering research and solutions.
+You also learn the latest on how microfiber pollution is measured, what we know about the potential sources and pathways for fiber pollution in our region, and key upcoming ways to get involved in furthering research and solutions.

 Attendees